carol-hsu/carol-hsu.github.io/content/post/first_container.md

 ## Containerization Is Just a Deployment Method

-As described earler, containers enable fine-grained workload deployment, helping us build more efficient and scalable services.
+As described earlier, containers enable fine-grained workload deployment, helping us build more efficient and scalable services.
 One common architecture leveraging containers is **microservices**, which offers several advantages over monolithic applications: